scalawithcats/scala-with-cats/src/pages/case-studies/crdt/generalisation.md

 for which we do not store a counter.

 The properties of `merge` are a bit more interesting.
-We rely on commutivity to ensure that machine `A` merging with machine `B` yields the same result as machine `B` merging with machine `A`.
+We rely on commutativity to ensure that machine `A` merging with machine `B` yields the same result as machine `B` merging with machine `A`.